nencarc-digital/Arc-Project-test/book/_build/html/_sources/docs/debugging.md

 # Debugging

-> \"Debugging is twice as hard as writing the code in the first place.
+> \"Debugging is twice as hard, test test one two, as writing the code in the first place.
 > Therefore, if you write the code as cleverly as possible, you are, by
 > definition, not smart enough to debug it.\" -- Brian Kernighan